The Rhiannon Evans Poetry Award recognises and celebrates students who display promise as creative writers.

 Discover the subjects captured in the writing of recent Rhiannon Evans Poetry Award scholars with our snapshots of a selection of previous winners.

 To be considered for a Rhiannon Evans Poetry Award, you need to complete and submit our Rhiannon Evans Poetry Award application form.

-The Rhiannon Evans Poetry Award application form will be available to download from this page when applications open again in 2020.
+The Rhiannon Evans Poetry Award application form will be available to download from this page when applications open in February 2020.